I am a Mechanical engineer by education. And I started my career with a core job in the steel industry.

 I made it my goal to move into the analytics and data science space somewhere around in 2013.
 From then on, it has taken me a lot of failures and a lot of efforts to shift.

-Now, people on social networks ask me how I got started in the data science field.
+Now, people on social networks ask me how I got started in the ML field.
 So I thought of giving a definitive answer.

 It is not really impossible to do this but it will take a lot of time and effort.
 Fortunately, I had an ample supply of both.

-Given below is the way that I took, and any aspiring person could choose to become a self-trained data scientist.
+Given below is the way that I took, and any aspiring person could choose to become a self-trained machine learning engineer.

 Also, I hope that you don’t lose hope after seeing the long list.
 You have to start with one or two courses.
 The rest will follow with time.
 Remember we have ample time.